krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 As functionality is developed, more popups will be added to support some of the more complex entity types (such as media_players).

- **Screenshots of current 'popup cards' to support widget entity cards.**  (Where available, popups are triggered by touching the top right quadrant of the enity card).
+ **Screenshots of some of the current 'Popup Pages'.**  Where available, popups are triggered by touching the top right quadrant of the enity card.
+The gesture indicator will show when a popup control is available for a Widget Card.

 ![Widget Popups](https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/widget_ui/Screenshots_Popups.png "Widget Popups")